zc/cimaa/src/zc/cimaa/metrics.rst

     ...     f.write(src.replace('PY', sys.executable))
     >>> agent = zc.cimaa.agent.Agent('agent.cfg')

-Thresholds are specificied with the thresholds option.
+Thresholds are specified with the thresholds option.
 The option has 0 or more thresholds separated by newlines.
 Each threshold has a name, and optional optional flag, and one or more parts, with each part specifying a fault level, a criteria consisting of a comparison